vipotin/AdobeXD-project/README.md

 ## InspiRecipe

-Inspirecipe is designed to give inspiring recipes quickly for busy cookers
+Inspirecipe is designed to give inspiring recipes quickly for busy home chefs

 **InspiRecipe provides**
 - search with main ingredients, calories, and special diets